allofphysicsgraph/.github/profile/README.md

-The Physics Derivation Graph (<https://allofphysics.com>) and associated software explorations.
+Repos for the Physics Derivation Graph (<https://allofphysics.com>) and associated software explorations.